 That’s why it’s our favorite annual festival that we go to (almost) every year and wrote an Electric Castle guide that you’ll find very helpful since, as you’ll see, logistics need to be planned in advance.

-Electric Castle is now in its 10th edition, and the lineup is starting to take shape.
-In 2024, EC will host artists such as Massive Attack, Queens of the Stone Age, Bring Me The Horizon, and Chase & Status.
+Electric Castle is now in its 11th edition, and the lineup is starting to take shape.
+In 2025, EC will host artists such as Justin Timberlake, Queens Of The Stone Age, and many more.

 To check all the available ticket options, the full lineup, and its schedule, visit their official website.